zmitry/react-guide/Structure.md

 Recommendations:

 - Do not try to built the smallest atomic library which can be reused everywhere.
 This code still specific enough to your project and it's responsible for some functionality of it, so this component should be useable with minimum configuration but it shouldn't be specific to any of our domains.
 - Try to group your functionality.
-For instance u've built bunch of fancy controls like checkboxes, sliders, number inputs, etc. It will be better to group them together as "form-controls" instead of treating them as separate instances.
-Another example is charts, you have a lot of neat charts, like barcharts, pies, ars, plots probably all of them are sharing d3 as dependency and built on the same principles, so it's better to group them together either.
+For instance, you've built a bunch of fancy controls like checkboxes, sliders, number inputs, etc. It will be better to group them together as "form-controls" instead of treating them as separate instances.
+Another example is charts, you have a lot of neat charts, like bar charts, pies, ars, plots probably all of them are sharing d3 as a dependency and built on the same principles, so it's better to group them together either.

 ### modules (aka features)